Top Asked Pharma Packing Questions for the Interview

 • Blister machine eg. alu-alu (BQS), elmach EPI 2000,2500,3010,3015 and 3522 grand etc.

-• Stripe Packing machine.
+• Stripe Packing Machine.

 Read Also: BQS Machine Interview Questions and Answers

-Q14.
-Some important Terms and full forms:
+Q15: Some important Terms and full forms

 Ans: Follow FEFO (First expiry first out) rule, AR.No. (analytical report number), the quantity of material, product code, and affix of approved labels from quality control.

-Ans: Barcode is an image of lines and lines denoted with a specific number; lines may be thick, wide, or thin lines.
+Ans: A Barcode is an image of lines and lines denoted with a specific number; lines may be thick, wide, or thin lines.

 Ans: Track and trace systems are effectively used for serialization in pharmaceuticals, identification, and prevention of counterfeit drugs throughout the supply chain.

-Q18.
-Difference between 1D, 2D, and 3D Bar-code:
+Q19: What is the Difference between 1D, 2D, and 3D Bar-code?

 1D BARCODE:

-ID Barcode is Also called one dimension barcode and consists of a parallel linear line with a white background. it stores 8-15 character data information
+ID Barcode is Also called one dimension barcode and consists of a parallel linear line with a white background. it stores 8-15 character data information.

 ID BARCODE pharma packing